Kiwis Care march

-Graeme Frederick was outside Eden Park when police charged protesters: ‘I saw indiscriminate violence of incandescent intensity.
+Graeme Frederick was outside Eden Park on the day of the third test when police charged protesters: ‘I saw indiscriminate violence of incandescent intensity.
 I saw people lying on the ground with policemen standing over them, wielding batons like sledgehammers; I saw people kicked and trampled on; I saw three teenage women chased down a driveway and struck with batons.
 I saw people, including myself, rendered motionless by terror.’3

 Protesting against business

 In 1990, a group from the Unemployed Workers’ Union stormed and briefly occupied the boardroom of the Business Roundtable in Wellington.
 They believed the organisation’s successful promotion of free-market policies had contributed to high levels of unemployment.
-More people engaged in a noisy protest outside the building, partly blocking the street for three hours.
+Others mounted a noisy protest outside the building, partly blocking the street for three hours.

-In 2004 thousands of Māori marched to Parliament to oppose the Foreshore and Seabed Bill, protesting against the loss of a traditional land right.
+In 2004 thousands of Māori marched to Parliament to oppose the Foreshore and Seabed Bill, protesting against the loss of a traditional right to land and resources.

-March organisers are always looking at new ways to generate publicity – particularly TV coverage.
-One development in the 2000s has been the use of T-shirts with slogans, worn by marchers and providing a procession with a strong identity or ‘brand’.
+March organisers are always looking at new ways to generate publicity – particularly television coverage.
+One development in the 2000s was the use of T-shirts with slogans, worn by marchers to provide a procession with a strong brand identity.

 Back to the future?

 Underlying the Destiny march was an apprehension that society was eroding conservative values.
 These were reflected in the march.
 It was led by men – women and children trailed behind – and only men spoke at the rally.
 This personified the church’s belief that women should be submissive to men in family and public life.
 (Feminists had marched along the same streets demanding equal rights with men 30 years before.)